Image Recognition

 Facial Recognition:

-The AI is trained to recognize faces by mapping a person’s facial features and comparing them with images in the deep learning database to strike a match.
+The AI is trained to recognize faces by mapping a person’s facial features and performing facial analysis for identity, emotion, and demographic recognition, then comparing them with images in the deep learning database to strike a match.

 Object Identification:

-The image recognition technology helps you spot objects of interest in a selected portion of an image.
+The image recognition technology helps you spot objects of interest in a selected portion of an image, using object recognition to identify and classify items.
+In industrial settings, object identification is used for automation and quality control, enabling robots to scan, retrieve, and sort items efficiently.
 Visual search works first by identifying objects in an image and comparing them with images on the web.
+Security cameras also leverage object identification for real-time surveillance and threat detection.

 Text Detection: